MilanUD/chocolate-management-system/README.md

 ## **Description**
 The Chocolate Management System is a web application designed to manage chocolates and chocolate factories.
 The system offers functionalities tailored to different user roles, including Administrators, Managers, Workers, and Customers.
+> **Note**: The focus of this project was on implementing core functionalities rather than on the user interface (UI).
+As a result, the UI design is minimalistic and primarily aimed at usability.
 ---

 ## **Features**